 Online play will appear in both the Wii U and 3DS versions of Super Smash Bros.
 The online features and functionality have been expanded upon over Super Smash Bros.
 Brawl to include a greater variety of gameplay options.
 The most significant of these changes in terms of gameplay come in the form of new game modes for playing against strangers; For Fun, and For Glory.

 In For Fun, the stage is randomly selected, and all stages except for Final Destination are possible battle locations.
-All items are also made available, but the mode is limited to Smash battles only and there is no stat tracking of wins and losses.
+All items are also made available, but the mode is limited to Smash Battles only and there is no stat tracking of wins and losses.
 In For Glory battles, players are restricted to playing on Final Destination, but the stage now comes in a variety of skins that allow it to resemble flat versions of most of the games' other battlefields.
 For Glory matches also restrict the appearance of items, and it is possible to be placed into one-on-one bouts.
 For Glory mode also keeps a tally of the player's win record.

 Rather than use traditional online leaderboards, global online rankings will use a stat called Global Smash Power.
 GSP is measured via parameters across the game, and rather than assign a rank such as being number one in the world, it instead calculates the player's position relative to other players with lower GSP ratings.
 For example, a user with a GSP of 300,000 has a higher rating than 299,999 other players (not counting ties).

 Smash Run is a gameplay mode exclusive to the 3DS version.
 In this mode, up to four players have five minutes to run through a maze-like dungeon and defeat enemies while collecting stat-boosting power-ups that affect a variety of parameters.
 Once time is up, the players then face off against each other with their powered up characters.
 This mode supports local multiplayer only but can also be played solo against CPU opponents.

 Home Run Contest